NICE guideline 8: Managing resectable (operable) and borderline resectable pancreatic cancer

 Chemotherapy after surgery (adjuvant treatment)

 8.4 You should be given time to recover from surgery before starting chemotherapy.
-Chemotherapy should be started as soon as you are well enough to cope with six months of chemotherapy (six cycles).
+Chemotherapy should be started as soon as you are well enough to cope with six rounds of chemotherapy (six cycles).

-8.5 You should be offered gemcitabine chemotherapy with capecitabine (GemCap) following surgery, once you have recovered from the surgery.
+8.5 You may be offered gemcitabine chemotherapy with capecitabine (GemCap) following surgery, once you have recovered from the surgery.

 Follow-up after surgery to remove pancreatic cancer

-8.7 You should have regular check-ups with the specialist team following surgery, to manage any side effects or problems from the surgery.
+8.7 You should have regular check-ups with the specialist team after surgery, to manage any side effects or problems from the surgery.

-8.8 If you get new or unexplained symptoms following treatment, these should be investigated by the specialist team and you should be offered services to support you.
+8.8 If you get new, unexplained or ongoing symptoms following treatment, these should be investigated by the specialist team.
+You should be offered services to support you.

 Questions about surgery?